 Before he began teaching, Professor Black was a principal shareholder in a tax boutique, where he was involved in domestic and international tax planning, and represented individuals and businesses before the Internal Revenue Service and state tax agencies.
-He is a frequent speaker in the U.S. and Asia on topics involving the intersection of intellectual property, business, and taxation, and is currently serving with the Publications Committee of the ABA Section of Taxation.
+He is a frequent speaker in the U.S. and abroad on topics involving the intersection of cyberlaw, intellectual property, business, and taxation.

-Professor Black has been cited in Forbes, and his articles have been published in the National Law Journal, the William Mitchell Law Review, the BYU Journal of Public Law, the St. Mary's Law Journal, and Tax Notes, among others, and he is one of the authors of the treatise, Family Law in Utah.
+Professor Black has been cited in Forbes, and his articles have been published in the Washburn Law Review, the Seattle University Law Review, the Akron Law Review, the Georgia State University Law Review, Hofstra Law Review, the National Law Journal, the William Mitchell Law Review, the BYU Journal of Public Law, and Tax Notes, among others, and he is one of the authors of the treatise, Family Law in Utah.

 Professor Black received a B.S. from Brigham Young University, a J.D. from the J. Reuben Clark Law School, and an LL.M in Taxation from the University of Washington.
-He has been named a Visiting Scholar at the National University of Singapore, Division of Engineering & Technology Management, and is a member of the Tax Advisory Board of the John Marshall Law School in Chicago, Illinois.
+He was named a Visiting Scholar at the National University of Singapore, Division of Engineering & Technology Management, and has been involved with the boards of several professional and nonprofit organizations.